Seattle's Child

 Northacres spray park (photo: Seattle Parks and Rec / Flickr)

-Most city-run spray parks are open daily from 11 a.m. to 8 p.m., unless there’s a chance of thunder and lightning, but it’s always a good idea to double-check that a park is open before heading out.
-And check back for additional park openings throughout the summer.
-Conveniently, spray parks have a Facebook page for all of the latest updates as well.
+Most city-run spray parks are open daily from 11 a.m. to 8 p.m. unless there’s a chance of thunder and lightning.
+However, it’s always a good idea to double-check that a spray park is open before heading out.

 South Lake Union Park

 Built in 1961 for the World’s Fair, the International Fountain is a Seattle Center centerpiece.
 If you’ve grown up around here, you’ll probably remember spending a school field trip or a summer day running around its huge cement bowl through blasts of water.
 Last year, it underwent a major renovation and upgrade.
-Here are some really cool facts about the fountain, including its use of recycled by highly sanitized water.
-Open for the summer.
+Here are some really cool facts about the fountain, including its use of recycled by, highly sanitized water.

 Seattle center